Chalk home page

 2. Caching

-When a feature is expensive or slow to compute, you may wish to cache its value.
-Chalk uses the terminology “maximum staleness” to describe how recently a feature value needs to have been computed to be returned without re-running a resolver.
+When a feature is expensive or slow to compute, you may wish to cache its value in the online store.
+Chalk uses the terminology “maximum staleness” to describe how recently a feature value needs to have been computed for the value in the online store to be returned rather than recomputing a fresh feature value by running a resolver.
+The online store is typically best suited for low-latency reads on a smaller amount of data relative to the offline store.

 You can specify the maximum staleness for a feature as follows: